zBritva/PowerBI-visuals-docs/docs/how-to-guide/migrating-to-powerbi-visuals-tools-3-0.md

 ---
 layout: docs
 title: Migrating to powerbi-visuals-tools 3.x
-description: Getting started with new version of powerbi-visuals-tools (Preview)
+description: Getting started with new version of powerbi-visuals-tools
 group: how-to-guide
 toc: true
 redirect_from: